Despite being maligned, carbohydrates are how you get energy for your recovery.

 Food is to fuel your body well and to be enjoyed.
 I know that for many people, eating better just seems so difficult that they stick with what they know … even if that’s not the best for them.
 So, here’s one of my favorite simple, healthy recipes for a high-fiber, whole-grain breakfast.
 It’s super easy to make and will keep you full and fueled all morning until lunch.
 Enjoy!

 Workit Health Liv’s Recovery Kitchen Berry Breakfast Balls

 Makes about 20 servings.
 Keep in an airtight container in the refrigerator for a week.

 - 100g (about 3/4 cup) raisins (or other chopped dried fruit or dried berries)

 - 50g (about 3 Tbsp) smooth peanut butter (use organic)

 - 2 scoops hemp or pea protein powder

-- Preheat oven to 350.
-Mix the oats, raisins, oil, desiccated coconut, peanut butter, maple syrup and hemp powder in a large bowl.
+Preheat oven to 350.
+Mix the oats, raisins, oil, desiccated coconut, peanut butter, maple syrup, and protein powder in a large bowl.

-- Cook for 25-30 minutes until brown on outside.
+Cook for 25-30 minutes, or until brown on outside.